ampproject/amphtml/extensions/amp-story-captions/amp-story-captions.md

 #### Example

-The example below demonstrates `amp-video-captions` component in standalone use.
+The example below demonstrates `amp-story-captions` component in standalone use.

 [example preview="top-frame" playground="false"]